How to Buy a House home

 * When (if) you sell your home, you don't have to pay any income tax on the gain.
 Whoa!

 A side note about the unfairness of tax breaks: Many first-time home buyers are excited to discover that they can deduct mortgage interest from their taxes.
-While this benefit is very real, it's worth noting that this tax "break" is in fact a scheme which benefits the rich far more than the middle-class or the poor.
-There are two main reasons:
+While this benefit is very real, it's worth noting that this tax "break" is in fact a scheme to shift to lower taxes disproportionately for the rich.
+There are two reasons:

 1. Poor people who have to pay rent don't get this break.
 They can't deduct their rent on their tax returns.

-2. Rich people have much more expensive homes, so their tax savings on mortgage interest is phenomenal.
-This deduction actually winds up COSTING middle-class homeowners, because we're all paying higher standard tax rates as a result of the rich getting a real estate deduction that's worth a lot more to them.
+2. Wealthier people have much more expensive homes, so their tax savings on mortgage interest is phenomenal.
+This deduction actually winds up costing middle-class homeowners, because they're paying higher standard tax rates as a result of the wealthy getting a real estate deduction that's worth a lot more to them.

 Here is a telling passage from Take the Rich off Welfare: